 Hiroshima

-Other spots to check out include the Hiroshima Prefectural Art Museum, the Garasu-no-sato glass museum, and Momijidani Park.
-The area is also not without castles and shrines, with Hiroshima Castle, Fukuyama Castle and Senko-ji temple worth a look.
-Miyajima Island and its famous Itsukushima Shrine (the one in the sea) are close by, and can be accessed with the Seishun 18 pass by hopping onto a ferry.
-Hiroshima is renowned for its food culture, so be sure not to leave without trying the okonomiyaki.
+Other spots to check out include the Hiroshima Prefectural Art Museum, the Garasu-no-sato Glass Museum, and Momijidani Park.
+The area is also not without castles and shrines, with Hiroshima Castle, Fukuyama Castle, and Senko-ji Temple worth a look.
+Miyajima Island and its famous Itsukushima Shrine (the one in the sea) are close by, and can be accessed with the Seishun 18 ticket by hopping onto a ferry.
+Hiroshima is renowned for its food culture, so be sure not to leave without trying the okonomiyaki (savoury pancakes).

 Travel time: 15 hours